Game Preview: Iowa Wild at Texas Stars

 TEAM NOTES

-GOING STREAKING: Iowa has won three consecutive games for the third time this season...
-The last time the Wild won three games in a row came from Dec.
-1 - 5...
-Jesper Wallstedt started all three games in each of the team's win streaks...
+THREE-GOAL THIRD: Iowa scored three goals in the third period for the fifth time this season on Friday...
+The Wild had previously scored three goals in a period eight other times

-FRIDAY NIGHT LIGHTS: Iowa is 4-2-0-1 this season in Friday road matchups...
-The Wild started 4-1-0-0 on the road on Fridays before a Jan.
-12 shootout loss to San Diego and a regulation loss to Henderson on Feb.
-2
+DEEP IN THE HEART OF TEXAS: Iowa has not lost back-to-back games at Texas since Feb.
+27 and Mar.
+30, 2021...
+The Wild have not lost back-to-back games in regulation when visiting the Stars since the 2019-20 season

-SCORING IN THE SECOND: Iowa scored three goals in the first period for the first time this season on Saturday...
-The Wild had previously been held scoreless in the first period in four consecutive games...
-Iowa has scored three goals in a period seven other times this season, three times in a second period and four times in the third
+DISCIPLINED HOCKEY: Iowa has taken just one penalty in each of the last two games against Texas...
+The Wild are averaging just two power plays allowed per game to the Stars during the season series

 SEASON SERIES